HP bypolls: Cong candidate in Dharmshala loses security deposit

-Congress candidate in Dharmshala Vijay Inder Karan on Thursday lost his security deposit in the bypolls in Himachal Pradesh as he failed to get even the required one-sixth of total votes polled.
+Congress candidate in Dharmshala Vijay Inder Karan on Thursday lost his security deposit in the bypoll as he failed to get even the required one-sixth of the total votes polled.
 Karan could get only 8,212 votes out of the valid 5,2485 votes polled.
-He got 15.64 per cent votes against the 16.67 percent (one-sixth) of total valid votes to save his deposit.
+He got 15.64 percent votes whereas he was required to get 16.67 percent (one-sixth) of total valid votes to save his deposit.

 The main contest was between BJP candidate Vishal Nehria and rebel candidate Rakesh Kumar, who contested as an Independent.
 Nehria defeated Kumar by a margin of 6,758 votes.